-People sometimes ask us "How old is my house?", often because they need this information to take out building insurance.
+Some people get in touch with us to ask “How old is my house?”, often because they need this information to take out building insurance.

-We keep records of land ownership, not what's built on the land.
-However, if your property was sold by the developer who built it, you could find out its approximate age using the date of the first transfer or lease by the developer, as this date is often referred to in the register.
+We keep records of land ownership, not what’s built on the land.
+If your property was sold by the developer who built it though, you could find out its approximate age using the date of the first transfer or lease by the developer, as this date is often referred to in the register.

-If your property was not sold by the developer who built it, we won't have any information as to its age.
+If your property was not sold by the developer who built it, we won't have any information about its age.

-Other ways you can find out how old your house is
+Other ways to find out how old your house is

 If you are in the process of buying the house, ask your seller or their agent.
 As part of a sale, the seller must complete a ‘Seller’s property information form’ which may contain the property’s age.